MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 Platform single sign-on (PSSO) for macOS allows users to go passwordless using the SmartCard authentication method.
 The user signs in to the machine using an external smart card, or smart card-compatible hard token (such as Yubikey).
 Once the device is unlocked, the smart card is used with Microsoft Entra ID to grant SSO across apps that use Microsoft Entra ID for authentication using [certificate-based authentication (CBA)](#certificate-based-authentication).
 CBA needs to be configured and enabled for users for this feature to work.
 For configuring CBA, refer to [How to configure Microsoft Entra certificate-based authentication](how-to-certificate-based-authentication.md).

-To enable it, an administrator needs to configure PSSO through Microsoft Intune or other supported MDM.
+To enable it, an administrator needs to configure PSSO by using Microsoft Intune or another supported Mobile Device Management (MDM) solution.

 ![Diagram that outlines the steps involved for user sign-in with macOS Platform SSO.](./media/concept-authentication-passwordless/macos-platform-single-sign-on-flow.png)